Analytics

 Why Low Win Rate Strategies Are Psychologically Hard

+The problem with 1:3 or 1:4 strategies isn't mathematics — it's psychology.
+When you lose 5, 6, 7 trades in a row (which happens regularly with a 25% win rate strategy), most traders abandon the strategy.
 The solution is data.
 When you have a journal showing that your 30% win rate strategy has a profit factor of 2.4 over 200 trades, you trust the data — not your feelings during a losing streak.
+This is why low win-rate strategies and journaling are inseparable: one is impossible to sustain without the other.

 Finding Your Optimal Balance